Bids for the 2020 Summer Olympics: Proposed bids which did not go to application

-Kuala Lumpur had started to bid for 2008 Summer Olympics, but it was not selected in 2001.
-Then, Kuala Lumpur decided to bid for the future Olympics in view of the increasing public transport connectivity with the Mass Rapid Transit that is opened in 2017.
-With the change of governments since 2018, it has been plagued with cancellation of high-speed rail and the rising cases in Malaysia.
-Instead, it was the city where the IOC selects the city for 2022 Winter Olympics, and also had not been selected for 2024, 2028 and 2032 Summer Olympics.
-At India, where the first SARS-CoV-2 Delta variant had originated, Delhi, had the intention to bid for the Olympics, in the end it was not successful.
+Kuala Lumpur had started to bid for the 2008 Summer Olympics, but it was not selected in 2001.
+Then, Kuala Lumpur decided to bid for the future Olympics considering the increasing public transport connectivity with the Mass Rapid Transit that is opened in 2017.
+With the change of governments since 2018, the high-speed rail was cancelled.
+Instead, Kuala Lumpur would go on to host the 128th IOC Session, where the IOC selected the host city for 2022 Winter Olympics.
+At India, Delhi, had the intention to bid for the Olympics, in the end it was not successful.
 Cairo (Egypt), Casablanca (Morocco), Durban (South Africa) and Nairobi (Kenya) had also bid for the Olympics in Africa, which will be the first African city to host if selected.
-It was announced on 17 August 2011, that South Africa will not put forth a 2020 bid.
+It was announced on 17 August 2011 that South Africa will not put forth a 2020 bid.
 Otherwise, in Dubai (UAE), it was considering a bid for 2020 Summer Olympics but decided to wait until 2024, while the fact is that in the Arab continent, it was the first to host the 2022 FIFA World Cup at Qatar.
-In the North America, Guadalajara was not selected and Toronto had long considered a bid for the 2020 Summer Olympics, especially after their successful bid for the 2015 Pan American Games, but announced on 11 August 2011 that the idea will be dropped due to budgetary restrictions.
+In North America, Guadalajara was not selected and Toronto had long considered a bid for the 2020 Summer Olympics, especially after their successful bid for the 2015 Pan American Games, but announced on 11 August 2011 that the idea will be dropped due to budgetary restrictions.
 In Europe, Lisbon has been the first time bidding in the Olympics, but in Russia, St Petersburg decided not to bid despite having discussed the plan with the head of the Russian Olympic Committee.
 They withdrew on 22 August 2011, instead planning on bidding for either 2024 or 2028.
-Prague was cancelled due to the previous global financial crisis and the H1N1.
+Prague was cancelled due to the Great Recession and the 2009 swine flu pandemic.
 Bucharest also decided not to proceed because the city hall's general counsellors believed the project would be unachievable.

 Busan did not put forth the bid following Pyeongchang's successful bid for the 2018 Winter Olympics, but instead bid for the future Olympics.

+Hobart, Australia, placed a bid for 2020 Summer Olympics but the bid was unsuccessful.